Rear brake shoes change on Austin Mini

 Clean the backplate and hub.
 Use brake cleaner and a cloth.

-Never use compressed air during cleaning operations of the braking system.
-You could breathe in very harmful dust.
+Never use compressed air when cleaning the brake system.
+You could inhale very harmful dust.
+Use brake cleaner and a cloth.
+Your lungs will thank you.

 Op 24

-Remove the plug and bleeder screw from the new wheel cylinder (GWC1102).
+Remove the plug and bleed nipple from the new wheel cylinder (GWC1102).
 Use the 7 mm spanner.

 Op 25